box/boxcli/examples/Mass Groups & Collaborations Update/README.md

 # Mass Groups & Collaborations Update #

 ## Overview ##
-The Mass Groups and Collaborations Update powershell script will use the Box CLI to create or update groups, add users to them and finally to create collaborations for groups to the folders.
+The Mass Groups and Collaborations Update PowerShell script will use the Box CLI to create or update groups, add users to them and finally to create collaborations for groups to the folders.

 The entire script consists of two parts, each of which can be run separately or both.

 1. The first part is responsible for creating groups if they don't already exist, and adding users to them if they are not already there.
-It takes a .csv file from [GroupsUpdatePath](/examples/Mass%20Groups%20%26%20Collaborations%20Update/Mass_Groups_Collabs_Update.ps1#L19) as input.
-As you can see in an example csv file [Groups_Update.csv](/examples/Mass%20Groups%20%26%20Collaborations%20Update/Groups_Update.csv), each row defines a pair between a group and a user.
-So each group name can be used multiple times with different users, as well as user can be used multiple times with different groups. if you want however to skip this part of creating groups, you just need to set a `-SkipGroupsUpdate` flag when running the script.
+It takes a .csv file from [UserGroupAdditionPath](/examples/Mass%20Groups%20%26%20Collaborations%20Update/Mass_Groups_Collabs_Update.ps1#L20) as input.
+As you can see in an example CSV file [User_Group_Addition.csv](/examples/Mass%20Groups%20%26%20Collaborations%20Update/User_Group_Addition.csv), each row defines a pair between a group and a user.
+So each group name can be used multiple times with different users, as well as user can be used multiple times with different groups.
+If you want however to skip this part of creating groups, you just need to set a `-SkipGroupsUpdate` flag when running the script.

    ```bash
    Mass_Groups_Collabs_Update.ps1 -SkipGroupsUpdate
    ```

 2. The second part is responsible for creating collaborations for groups to the folders only if they don't already exist.
-It takes a .csv file from [CollaborationsCreationPath](/examples/Mass%20Groups%20%26%20Collaborations%20Update/Mass_Groups_Collabs_Update.ps1#L22) as input.
-As you can see in an example csv file [Collaborations_Creation.csv](/examples/Mass%20Groups%20%26%20Collaborations%20Update/Collaborations_Creation.csv), each row defines a relation between a group `GroupName` and a folder `FolderId`.
-Then for each row the script checks if this group exists and if it's not already added as a collaborator to pointed folder. if both of these conditions are met, then new collaboration is created using the role defined in `CollaborationRole` column.
+It takes a .csv file from [CollaborationsCreationPath](/examples/Mass%20Groups%20%26%20Collaborations%20Update/Mass_Groups_Collabs_Update.ps1#L23) as input.
+As you can see in an example CSV file [Collaborations_Creation.csv](/examples/Mass%20Groups%20%26%20Collaborations%20Update/Collaborations_Creation.csv), each row defines a relation between a group `GroupName` and a folder `FolderId`.
+Then for each row, the script checks if this group exists and if it's not already added as a collaborator to the pointed folder.
+If both of these conditions are met, then a new collaboration is created using the role defined in `CollaborationRole` column.
 In case when you want to skip this part of creating collaborations, you just need to set a `-SkipCollabsCreation` flag when running the script.

    ```bash